toddsierens/s0urcio/README.md

 Hack and learn!

 Please clone this repo and run
-`virtualenv hack && source hack/bin/activate && pip install -r requirements.txt`
+`virtualenv hack && source hack/bin/activate && pip2 install -r requirements.txt`

 # Anatomy of a browser game